isc-projects/bind9/win32utils/readme1st.txt

 	Important Kit Installation Information

-As of release 9.3.0, BINDInstall requires that you install it under an account with restricted privileges.
+As of release 9.3.0, BINDInstall requires that you install it under a account with restricted privileges.
 The installer will prompt you for an account name, the default is "named", and a password for that account.
 It will also check for the existence of that account.
 If it does not exist is will create it with only the privileges